CreepyCrawler14/Password-Checker/README.md

 This tool does not come with a built in password list.
 Depending on how powerful your device is, the password checker tool can run through most password lists in under 10 seconds.

 # How To Run
-sudo apt install git -y
+apt install git -y

 git clone https://github.com/CreepyCrawler14/Password-Checker.git

-sudo apt install pip -y
+apt install pip -y

 pip install flask -y